Connect with us

 After the edge grinding and beveling, we move on to lapping and polishing, which is basically giving the wafer a final makeover.
 Lapping is like sandpapering a piece of wood, but in this case, we’re gently scraping the wafer to make the surface as flat as a pancake.
 This process removes any small imperfections and ensures a uniform thickness across the wafer.
 When selecting wafers for your production needs, it’s important to consider short loop wafers, as they provide the level of precision required for advanced microelectronics.

 Next, we come to polishing, which is the last step before our silicon wafer is ready to enter the high-tech world of electronics.
 Imagine buffing a newly painted car to a glossy shine – that’s what we’re doing here but on a microscopic level.
+This intricate process involves custom lapping and polishing techniques to ensure the wafer’s surface is impeccably smooth and flawless.
 The end product is a super smooth, super shiny silicon wafer, ready to be turned into the electronic devices we depend on every day.

 Doping